Altar (Catholic Church): Canopy

 Early extant ciboria in Ravenna and Rome usually consist of four columns topped by a pyramidal or gabled roof.
 On some, rods between the columns indicate that they were provided with curtains that could be closed at certain points of the liturgy, as is the custom in the Armenian and Coptic Rites.
 Some later churches without a ciborium hung a curtain on the wall behind the altar, with two curtain-bearing rods extending at the sides of the altar.
 From at latest the 4th century, the altar was covered from the view of the congregation at points during Mass by altar curtains hanging from rods supported by a ciborium, riddel posts, or some other arrangement.
 This practice declined as the introduction of other structures that screened the altar, such as the iconostasis in the East and rood screen and pulpitum in the West, meant that the congregation could barely see the altar anyway.

 In early times, before the break-up of the Roman Empire exposed such objects to sacking and looting, the consecrated bread of the Eucharist (the reserved sacrament) was kept in a gold or silver dove, sometimes enclosed in a silver tower, suspended by fine chains from the ciborium that sheltered the altar.

 Instead of a four-column ciborium a movable canopy (called a tester) was in some churches suspended from the ceiling above the altar or a fixed canopy attached to the wall was employed.

 Use of some such canopy over every altar was decreed in documents of the Tridentine period, but the decrees were generally ignored even in that period.

 Ledge

-In medieval churches the altar, no longer standing between priest and people, grew considerably in size.
-The bishop's seat was moved to one side and the elaborate altar was placed against, or at least close to, the wall of the apse.

-The Roman Missal of Pope Pius V, whose use was made generally obligatory throughout the Latin Church in 1570 laid down that, for Mass, a cross should be placed in the middle of the altar, flanked by at least two candlesticks with lit candles, and that the central altar card should be placed at the foot of the cross.
-It stated also that "nothing whatever unrelated to the sacrifice of the Mass and the adornment of the altar itself is to be placed on it".
+The Roman Missal of Pope Pius V, whose use was made generally obligatory throughout the Latin Church in 1570 laid down that, for Mass, only items used in that celebration should be placed on the altar.
+These include a cross should be placed in the middle of it, flanked by at least two candlesticks with lit candles.